-Course Name : ENGINEERING PHYSICS
+Course Name : Engineering Physics

-- The mission of the Engineering Physics course is to prepare students for careers in engineering where physics principles can be applied to the advancement of technology. - The Engineering Physics course educates the principles of optical science and engineering necessary to understand optical systems. - The Crystallography, X-ray diffraction of crystals and crystal defects explains how basic structure modulate properties of materials. - The principles of quantum mechanics and electron theory of metals gives an idea on basic development of energy in metals. - The main objective of this course is to provide basic understanding of different engineering materials (semiconductors, magnetic, superconducting and nano materials).
+- The mission of Engineering Physics course is to prepare students for careers in Engineering where Physics principles can be applied to the advancement of technology. - The Engineering Physics course educates the principles of optical science and Engineering necessary to understand optical systems. - The crystallography, X-ray diffraction of crystals explain how basic structure modulates properties of materials. - The principles of Quantum mechanics and Electron theory of metals give an idea on basic development of energy in metals. - The main objective of this course is to provide basic understanding of different Engineering materials such as semiconductors, magnetic, superconductors and nanomaterials.

-- 1. Students gain knowledge about basic concepts of optics, fiber optics, and lasers - 2.
-Students will be able to identify different types of crystal structures that occur in materials and understand production and application of acoustics - 3.
-Students exhibits knowledge of the roots and founding principles of Quantum Mechanics and band theory of solids. - 4.
-Students develop an understanding of the basic principles underlying the magnetic and semiconductor - 5.
-Students becomes familiar with the general physics of superconducting materials and nanomaterials
+- 1. Students gain knowledge about basic concepts of optics, fiber optics, and lasers. - 2.
+Students will be able to identify different types of crystal structures that occur in materials and understand production and application of Ultrasonics. - 3.
+The student exhibits knowledge of the roots and founding principles of Quantum Mechanics and band theory of solids. - 4.
+Students develop an understanding of the basic principles underlying the semiconductor and superconductors. - 5.
+Students become familiar with the general properties of magnetic materials and nanomaterials.